 Please submit a cover letter, resume and three letters of reference (current supervisor highly recommended) to firstname.lastname@example.org.
 After a review of the written materials, interviews will be scheduled in January.
 We welcome questions regarding our Training Program.
 For further information, call the Center for Wellness at 617-989-4390 Mon-Fri, 8:30 am - 4:30 pm, or email email@example.com

 Accessibility Services is committed to providing support for students with disabilities so they may participate fully in the life of the community.
-Students with physical, medical, psychological, and learning disabilities are eligible to utilize Disability Services to arrange for reasonable accommodations, such as testing modifications and tutoring.
+Students with physical, medical, psychological, and learning disabilities are eligible to utilize Accessibility Services to arrange for reasonable accommodations, such as testing modifications and tutoring.
 To receive services, an individual must voluntarily disclose his or her disability, provide documentation as required by the institution, and request specific services.
 At Wentworth, students with disabilities are fully integrated into the campus community.

 The Office of Health Promotion and Education

-The Office of Wellness Education is housed within the Center for Wellness and Disability Services and offers information and consultation to educate the Wentworth community about issues surrounding healthy living.
+The Office of Health Promotion and Education is housed within the Center for Wellness and offers information and consultation to educate the Wentworth community about issues surrounding healthy living.
 By providing current, objective health and wellness information the office informs healthy and responsible lifestyle choices to enhance personal success and growth.
 The office works collaboratively with the Wentworth community to create opportunities that promote the physical, emotional, social, academic, occupational and environmental well-being of students.
 Campus-wide wellness events throughout the year educate students on a variety of health and wellness topics, including alcohol and drug use, sexual assault, eating disorders, stress management, and smoking.
 Staff is also available to consult with individual students seeking health and wellness resources.
 The “AlcoholEdu for College” program, which first-year students complete prior to orientation, is one of Wentworth’s continuing efforts to educate on the effects of alcohol.

 Location: Watson Hall Room 003